lwlee2608/vertx-grpc-plugin/README.md

 A new gRPC protoc-plugin using the new [vertx-grpc](https://github.com/eclipse-vertx/vertx-grpc) library.

 ## Compatibility
-* `VertxGrpcGenerator` Compatible with vertx 4.3 or newer.
-* `VertxGrpcRx2Generator` Compatible with vertx 4.4 or newer.
+* `VertxGrpcGenerator` Compatible with vertx 4.4 or newer.

 ## Usage
 * Install vertx-grpc-protoc-plugin with the [protobuf-maven-plugin](https://www.xolstice.org/protobuf-maven-plugin/examples/protoc-plugin.html).